-The U.S. history framework organizes the assessment around: themes, time periods, and ways of knowing and thinking about U.S. history.
-Each of the items corresponds to one of the themes and one of the periods listed below.
+The U.S. history framework organizes the assessment around themes, time periods, and ways of knowing and thinking about U.S. history.
+Each of the questions corresponds to one of the themes and one of the periods listed below.
 The four historical themes define the subscales for reporting the U.S. history assessment results; in other words, one can compare the performance among different student groups and compare performance across time on each of the themes.
+Because subscales were developed separately for each theme, comparisons cannot be made from one subscale to another.
 The themes are as follows:

 Eight chronological periods were used in developing the assessment to ensure appropriate chronological coverage.
 The periods focus attention on several major eras of U.S. history and overlap at times.
 The eight periods are as follows:

 - Colonization, settlement, and communities (1607 to 1763);

 - The Revolution and the new nation (1763 to 1815);

 - Crisis of the Union: Civil War and Reconstruction (1850 to 1877);

 - The development of modern America (1865 to 1920);

 - Modern America and the World Wars (1914 to 1945); and

 - Contemporary America (1945 to the present).

 The two ways of knowing and thinking about U.S. history—the cognitive dimensions of the assessment—were also used as a guide to develop questions.
 The two cognitive domains are as follows: